sungminoh/market-dashboard/README.md

 ### Note

 * Express server only serves static files
-* Request to `/api/*` will be redirected to 5000 port and Flask server will handle it.
+* Requests to `/api/*` will be redirected to 5000 port and Flask server will handle them.